torstenwerner/v-ai-be/README.md

 ## Wordle

+### Prompt for the word list

+Please create a list of unique german 5 letter words for a german variant of the Wordle puzzle game.
+The list should have a size of about 200 words.
+The words should be all uppercase.
+The letter ß should be replaced by SS.
+For example: the word 'heiß' would change into 'HEISS'.
+The resulting word is valid if it has 5 letters.
+Umlauts should be supported without change for example: 'WÄRME'.
+Output the list in a codebox so that it can be copied into a file 'wordlist.txt'.

+### Prompt for the application

 Please create an application for a Wordle puzzle.
+The german title is "Wortliste"
 It should be a single HTML file with CSS and Javascript embedded.
 The language of the words should be german.
+The list of words should contain german 5 letter words only.
+The ß should be replaced by SS but umlauts should be supported natively.

 A random puzzle should be displayed initially.
 There should be a button to reset the current puzzle and start with a now random puzzle.